-natural measures for time and space — the number of beta-reductions and the size of
+natural measures for time and space — the number of beta-reduction steps and the size of the largest term

 Download PDF Show BibTeX